jenkins-x/jx-docs/content/en/docs/reference/commands/jx_upgrade_cli.md

 ---
 ## jx upgrade cli

-Upgrades the jx command line application if there are is a new version available in the version stream
+Upgrades the jx command line application if there is a new version available in the version stream

 ### Synopsis